Vyral/base-template/_posts/2018-07-05-3-ways-to-compete-as-a-buyer-in-a-sellers-market.md

 {% include pullquote.html %}

-3. Make your highest offer.
+1. Make your highest offer.
 If you’ve never bought a home in a hot market, this sounds like bad advice.
 However, most buyers in a market like this have to offer top dollar in order to get the home.
 Work closely with your agent to determine the right price to offer in order to win the deal.
 Once the appraisal is done, you'll have another opportunity to renegotiate the deal.
 In the end, the lender won’t give you a loan for more than the property is worth.

 While you can never predict what's going to happen in a hot market like this, if you’re in it for the long haul (a 30-year term), you'll be happy in the end that you put in the effort to win the deal.

 I hope this has been helpful and informative for you.
 If you have any questions for me or you’re looking to buy or sell a home in the Greater D.C.
 Metro Area, don’t hesitate to give me a call or send me an email today.

-&nbsp;